 - PTC’s Therapeutic Massage Practitioner program is approved by the National Certification board for Therapeutic Massage Body Work (NCBTMB).

-- PTC is authorized as a college by the Pennsylvania Department of Education to award Academic Associate Degrees.
+- PTC is authorized as a college by the Pennsylvania Department of Education to award Academic Degrees.

 - 180-Acre Campus

 - 170,000 square-foot main Academic Building